ankita1291/Reinforcement-learning/Monte Carlo Model and model free Prediction/readme.md

 Only in te end of an episode our value functions and policies change.

 Understand On Policy Methods and Off policy Methods.
+For the questions please refere to https://github.com/dennybritz/reinforcement-learning/tree/master/MC Excercises section a the bottom of the page.